Philipstown to Pave Sections of Two Roads

 The labor and materials costs for maintaining dirt roads are “astronomical,” said Van Tassel.
 On Avery Road, which has sections that are paved and unpaved, the town pays 15 cents per foot for the covered sections and $10.78 per foot for the dirt portions, he said.

-Indian Brook Road between Routes 9D and Route 9 costs $2.24 per foot.
+Indian Brook Road between Route 9D and Route 9 costs $2.24 per foot.
 The town average is 68 cents for paved versus $6.95 for unpaved, said Van Tassel.

 Board Members Jason Angell and Judy Farrell did not arrive until after the vote, but Angell submitted a statement to be read in his absence.
 He noted that the environmental assessment concluded that the projects were consistent with the town’s 2023 master plan and would not create stormwater discharge.